One Restaurant, Three Unique Experiences

 A Sampling of Rudee’s Menu

-½ dozen local VA Eastern Shore oysters baked with a special mixture of spinach, parmesan and cream cheese, and topped with
+½ dozen local VA Eastern Shore oysters baked with a special mixture of spinach, parmesan and cream cheese, and topped with bacon and scallions.

 Tender young squid cut into rings, deep fried, and served with choice of spicy marinara or homemade volcano sauce.